ghga-de/milestones-docs/40-agile-wallaby/technical_specification.md

 ## Scope

 This epic aims to enhance existing functionality for all services that interact with S3 compatible object storage.
-Currently, only communication with one configured object storage location is supported, but this should be extended to support multiple locations per service.
+Currently, only communication with one configured object storage node is supported, but this should be extended to support multiple locations per service.

 ### Outline: